ant512/Woopsi/Readme.txt

   - Automatic gadget garbage collection;
   - Complete API for constructing new gadgets:
     - Extensible font system that supports:
-      - Fixed-width, bit-packed monochrome fonts;
-      - Fixed-width, 16-bit colour bitmap fonts;
-      - Compressed proportional fonts (monochrome and 16-bit);
+      - Compressed proportional and fixed-width fonts (monochrome and 16-bit);
       - FreeType library integration for TTF/OTF/etc fonts with antialiasing.
     - Text manipulation, including wrapping functions and width calculation;
     - Animation class with support for variable framerates and standard/pingpong